AArnott/IronPigeon/CONTRIBUTING.md

 This repository can be built on Windows, Linux, and OSX.

-Building, testing, and packing this repository can be done by using the standard dotnet CLI commands (e.g. `dotnet build`, `dotnet test`, `dotnet pack`, etc.).
+Building, testing, and packing this repository can be done by using Visual Studio or the standard dotnet CLI commands (e.g. `dotnet build`, `dotnet test`, `dotnet pack`, etc.).

+## Testing

+Our unit tests requires that the Azure Storage Emulator be started first.
+After installing the emulator (see Prerequisites) it can be started from the Windows Start menu.
+Running the `init` script in the repo root also starts the Azure Storage Emulator.

 [pwsh]: https://docs.microsoft.com/en-us/powershell/scripting/install/installing-powershell?view=powershell-6